Elderberry Farms Native Plant Nursery

 Choose CNPS! :-)

 We are in a drought.
 We need to be smart about the water we use.
 One obvious source of water is our Grey Water.
 Please consider signing this LAUNDRY TO LANDSCAPE Petition.
 The petition asks our electeds to institue a rebate program to home owners and business owners who choose to water their gardens with washing machine water.
-Actually please Print the petition and ask your friends and neighbors to sign the Petition also!
-Then mail the petition to: (to be filled in)
+Grow Water leaders Chris Lopez, Rodger Sargent, and Tara Sheen designed and installed a Water Harvesting Design for our Butterfly Waystation in Soil Born’s Outdoor Classroom adjacent to the Nursery.
+Grow Water leaders generously shared their time and expertise with us.

 BACK TO TOP